phx/dockerjail/README.md

 the `$ROOTPASS` and `$USERPASS` environment variables if you do not wish them to be random.

 You can also run `./install.sh --interactive` to be prompted for each password, which will be shown in clear text.
-*This is the suggested method if you don't have `python3` installed, which is used to create the random passwords.*
+This is the suggested method if you don't have `python3` installed, which is used to create the random passwords.

-Additionally, you can pass a custom CIDR range for your local network as the `$CIDR` environment variable, or you can specify it in `--interactive` mode if you do not wish `iptables` to use the default 192.168.1.0/24 network.
+Additionally, you can pass a custom CIDR range for your local network as the `$CIDR` environment variable, or you can specify it in `--interactive` mode if you don't want `iptables` to use the default 192.168.1.0/24 network.

 #### Usage: